Acute Coronary Syndrome

 Who is at risk for ACS?

-People with high blood pressure, diabetes, high cholesterol, and smokers.
+Individuals with high blood pressure, high cholesterol, diabetes, smokers, and those with a family history of heart disease.

 How is ACS diagnosed?